cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 # Installing

-You can install Cypress in 2 different ways:
+You can install Cypress in a few different ways:

-* {% url "Install Cypress via npm" command-line %}
-* {% urlHash "Direct Download" Direct-Download %}

 ## {% fa fa-terminal %} Install Cypress via npm